 As the name implies, plastic pipes are made of plastic materials.
-Due to many advantages, plastic pipes are ideal choice in many piping and plumbing solutions.
+Due to its many advantages, plastic pipes are the ideal choice in many piping and plumbing solutions.
 In fighting corrosion, plastic pipes are an important alternative.

 Corrosion (deterioration of materials under the influence of an environment) is a big problem in all operating Process Plants.
 Many of the failures reported in Plants are because of Corrosion.
-Hence given a choice one would be tempted to dispense away with Steel all together as a material of construction for piping used.
+Hence given a choice one would be tempted to dispense away with Steel altogether as a material of construction for piping used.
 Unfortunately, it is not practical to undermine the usefulness of Steel in sustaining the Pressure and Temperature conditions normally foreseen in any Process Plant.
-That brings the concept of composite piping constructed from the highly Chemical Resistant Polymer Compounds as the base material, reinforced with suitable fibrous materials such as Glass which provides it the requisite strength.
+That brings the concept of composite piping constructed from highly Chemical Resistant Polymer Compounds as the base material, reinforced with suitable fibrous materials such as Glass which provides it the requisite strength.